OvercastNetwork/ProjectAres/README.md

 * Expanding standalone functionality
 * Map author username lookup through Mojang API
 * Documentation for third-parties (e.g. "how do I run this thing??")

+# Getting Help

+You *may* find some help on the PGM Discord, in these channels:

+[#help](https://discord.gg/wSYAT55) Help with *running* a ProjectAres server

+[#contributing](https://discord.gg/6zGDEen) Discussion about *contributing* to ProjectAres

+Please keep in mind that this help is provided by volunteers and other users, out of the kindness of their golden hearts, and not as an obligation to you.

 # Building